dodona-edu/dodona-edu.github.io/en/news/2018-11-21-2.6-release-notes/README.md

 ## Improved caching

 Dodona caches computed values to speed-up page loads.
-The caching mechanism has been improved to give Dodone more fine-grained control over the values that require caching and when cached values need to be recomputed.
+The caching mechanism has been improved to give Dodona more fine-grained control over the values that require caching and when cached values need to be recomputed.
 This reduces load times for some of the pages.

 ## Dodona blog